-It was the soothing cover with a texture of honey that prompted me to pick this book up and I am happy I did that.
+It was the soothing cover with a texture of honey that prompted me to pick up this book As Sweet as Honey.
+I am happy I did that.
 Indira Ganesan tells a simple story that moves between three continents including a fictional island that exists somewhere closer to Sri Lanka, follows more or less Tamil culture but is not a part of India.
 A tale that travels about a decade in the life of a perceived traditional extended family on this island of Pi.

-Read it of you like simple yet sensitive portrayals and if nostalgia is something you enjoy.
+Read As Sweet as Honey, if you like simple yet sensitive portrayals.
+And if nostalgia is something you enjoy.

 You may buy this book – As Sweet as Honey by Indira Ganesan at Amazon.